-The Candidate Bulletin contains valuable information about the types of identification you need to bring with you to the test center, as well as how to work through the introductory examination screens, the examination break policy and much more.
+The Candidate Guide contains valuable information about the types of identification you need to bring with you to the test center, as well as how to work through the introductory examination screens, the examination break policy and much more.

 Your NTS contains important instructions for test day, as well as the section identification number of your scheduled exam section(s).
 The section ID number is important because it is the Launch Code that you’ll use to log in at the test center.
 As such, you will not be permitted to take the exam without your NTS, so it is critical that you bring it with you to the test center.

 Among other things, familiarizing yourself with the test center regulations will let you know the items you are and are not allowed to bring into the test center.
 For example, soft ear plugs to block noise or center-supplied tissues are permitted in the test center.

 Taking the sample tests and reviewing the tutorial on the AICPA website is also a must for you to become comfortable with the exam’s functionality, format and directions.

 Tip #2: Allow Extra Time Traveling to the Test Center

 You know the general rule: If you’re running a few minutes late, you will hit every red light and get stuck behind traffic on the way to your destination.
 It is imperative to make sure you know how to get to the test center and allow yourself extra time to account for things like unexpected traffic.

 “Test takers should arrive at the test center 30 minutes prior to their scheduled appointment time, as indicated in the Candidate Guide,” said Penny Vernon, Manager of NASBA’s Candidate Care department, which is tailored specifically to address candidate queries and concerns, specifically those that arise while at the test center.